uriweb/uri-careers/README.md

 # URI Careers

-A plugin to display Major to Career data and information.
+A tool to display URI alumni career data and information.

 ## Theme Details